ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 #### Recommended actions:
 {: #troubleshooting-step3-actions}

-* Use connection pooling in your application
+* Use connection pooling in your application.
-* Avoid opening a new connection for each request
+* Avoid opening a new connection for each request.
-* Close unused cursors
+* Close unused cursors.

 Connection limits are determined by your deployment plan.